Ways to Rev Up Your Passion for Summer PD

 I am so thankful for a good wi-fi connection because it allows me to learn remotely in my favorite bed and breakfast—my home.
 I am a huge fan of reading blogs, watching webinars, reading articles, and listening to podcasts.
 Among some of my favorites are:

 Cult of Pedagogy blog: I find everything Jennifer Gonzalez writes to be sound advice and immediately applicable in my classroom.
-In fact, she recently wrote a great post about alternative professional development models.
+In fact, she’s written a great post about alternative professional development models.

-Alice in Wondertech blog: Alice Chen gives me great ideas for how to incorporate technology into my lessons.
-Two other wonderful blogs for tech ideas are Catlin Tucker’s and Cool Cat Teacher.
+Summer is a great time to explore fresh ideas for how to incorporate technology into my lessons.
+Two wonderful blogs for tech and blended learning ideas are Catlin Tucker’s and Cool Cat Teacher (blog and podcast).

 Truth for Teachers podcast: Listening to Angela Watson is like listening to your best teacher friend.
 She is practical, engaging, and energizing.

-TED Talks Education podcasts: I’m a huge fan of all things TED.
+TED Talks Education: I’m a huge fan of all things TED.
 I feel so much smarter just having listened or watched.
 You’ve probably watched some TED video but how about audio?
 Perfect for car rides, yard work and pool time.

 And of course, I find a nearly infinite number of great ideas at MiddleWeb and AMLE.